petk/php-build-system/docs/cross-compiling.md

 ## 2. Toolchain files

-Cross-compilation uses so called toolchain files, where all the unknown variables are manually defined for the targeted platform.
+Cross-compilation uses so-called toolchain files, where all the unknown variables are manually defined for the targeted platform.

 ```sh